Ao Feifan

-Ao Feifan (敖飞帆 (Áo Fēifān); born January 24, 1989) is a professional Chinese footballer who currently plays as a defensive midfielder for Jilin Baijia in the China League Two.
+Ao Feifan (敖飞帆 (Áo Fēifān); born January 24, 1989) is a former professional Chinese footballer who played as a defensive midfielder.

 Club career

 Ao Feifan was promoted to Shanghai East Asia's first team squad in 2006.
 On 10 February 2010, Ao transferred to China League One side Hubei Greenery.
 On 20 October 2013, he made his debut for Wuhan in the 2013 Chinese Super League against Shanghai East Asia.

 In March 2014, Ao transferred to China League Two side Jiangxi Liansheng.

 Career statistics

 Statistics accurate as of match played 12 October 2019.